angular/in-memory-web-api/README.md

 that are not in the in-memory database, set `Config.passThruUnknownUrl: true`.
 This service will forward unrecognized requests via a base version of the Angular XHRBackend.

+## _parseUrl_ override

+The `parseUrl` method breaks down the request URL into a `ParsedUrl` object.
+`ParsedUrl` is a public interface whose properties guide the in-memory web api as it processes the request.

+Request URLs for your api may not match the api imagined by the default `parseUrl` and may even cause it to throw an error.
+You can override the default by implementing a `parseUrl` method in your `InMemoryDbService`.
+Such a method must take the incoming request URL string and return a `ParsedUrl` object.

 ## HTTP method interceptors

 If you make requests this service can't handle but still want an in-memory database to hold values,